potassco/clorm/docs/clorm/predicate.rst

 Internally, Clorm will generate an anonymously named complex term class that is declared similarly to ``EnumDate``.
-The fields of this class will be given automatically generated names ``arg1`` and ``arg2`` (up to ``arg<n>`` for a tuple of arity n), although in maybe more convenient to access the values using positional arguments.
+The fields of this class will be given automatically generated names ``arg1`` and ``arg2`` (up to ``arg<n>`` for a tuple of arity n), although in this case it may be more convenient to access the values using positional arguments.

 .. code-block:: python